Aimeedeer/coconut-report/content/posts/test-and-define-an-issue.md

 Report A Bug

-A couple days ago, I wanted to share a Rust blockchain related video to rib.rs learning page by commenting to it (1 second lazy).
+A couple days ago, I wanted to share a Rust blockchain-related video to rib.rs learning page by commenting on it (1 second lazy).
-Then suddenly found out something got wrong, it didn't show my posted comment at all.
+Then suddenly found out something got wrong -- it didn't show my posted comment at all.
-I tried again but nothing happend.
+I tried again, but nothing happened.

 I remembered it worked before in previous newsletters.
-Did I change any code by mistake when pushed the last newsletter?
+Did I change any code by mistake when I pushed the last newsletter?
 But I don't see it from the git log.

 I tried on other pages, and it still didn't work.
-Then I tried on my blog site which uses the same plugin.
+Then I tried on my blog site, which uses the same plugin.
-It was wired that it only worked on one blog post but not other pages.
+It was weird that it only worked on one blog post but not other pages.
 It doesn't make sense to me.
-I was totally confused.
+I was perplexed.

 ## Record Down All Tests

 I use [Utterances](https://github.com/utterance/utterances)
-as the hugo commenting plugin.
+as the Hugo commenting plugin.
 It creates an issue on your public GitHub repo if someone comments on your website.
-The plugin is put in a template html file that is used in each single article page, and it supposes to work exactly the same way.
+The plugin is put in a template Html file used in each article page, and it is supposed to work exactly the same way.

-I tested the second round,
+I tested the second round
 that started from my already published website and then local testing.
 I commented on
 - [a blog post](https://impl.dev/posts/write-readable-rust-code/), and it worked with my test message